 I can remember celebrating the accomplishments of Althea Gibson, watching Martina Navratilova, Chris Evert-Lloyd, Steffi Graf, and Monica Seles.
 The early 80’s to late 90’s brought a new generation of ladies into the spotlight such as Zina Garrison, Gabriella Sabatini, Jennifer Capriati, Martina Hingis, Lindsay Davenport, and the Williams sisters.

 Let us fast forward to the 21st century.
 The WTA has the financial support, via sponsorships and lucrative television contracts, to showcase the talents of some of the most revered athletes in the world.
-Today, many of the women on the tour are capable of securing sponsorships for training and endorsement deals upon competing in, and winning, grand slams.
+Lots of things in tennis have changed for the better.
+Better racquets and equipment have been developed by companies to make the sport more competitive.
+The athletes have also improved their training methods to make the games more entertaining and have realized that eating food that will give them all their required nutrients is also very important.
+All of this has lead to the sport being much more competitive for both the men’s and women’s competitions.
+Today, many of the women on the tour are capable of securing sponsorships for training and endorsement deals upon competing in and winning, grand slams.
 Initially, women on the tour circuit did not make as much money compared to the men.
 Today, the prize money at grand slam tournaments is equal for men and women.

 The development and evolution of women’s professional tennis players is a testament that women in professional sports are popular figures in society.
 Women can achieve the same or higher level of success in the professional sports arena.
 Whether it is endorsements, sponsorship, marketing, or fan support, women professional athletes are capable of appealing to and attracting fans to increase profits and revenue.